Excerpt, A Seat for the Rabble

 Something stirred behind him.
 Damien heard it too late, the shrrip.
 Jacob Spittlelip slammed into the knight with all his weight.
 As Damien felt his feet leave the ground, he caught one last look of the man with perforated lips and hateful eyes.
 How he pitied him.

 His world whirled.
 Wind roared in his ears.

 Moments later, Damien Sothron was in hell.
 The fires of hell scorched his body as he writhed.
 This isn’t hell, he realized.
-This is Draywood.
+This is Graywood.
 He bled as a river flows from a hundred cuts.
 He’d tumbled downhill.
 He lay paralyzed from the spears of steel branches that lanced through his mail and boiled leather.
 Steel leaves and needles clung to his shattered arms and legs like forest burs.
 His blood soaked the soil.

 He was dying.
 Oh, Sara.
 Forgive me.

 Far above, he thought he saw his squire alongside the traitor priest.
 Devan wept in shudders.
 I was wrong, Damien thought.
 This is hell.

 Uther’s voice rang down from above.
 “As I said, I take no satisfaction in this, Damien Sothron.
 None of us do.”
 Spittlelip grinned with a shrrip.
 “Give up your life, now, sir.
 Gift it to the one beside you.”

 Damien saw the forest shift in the corner of his eye.
-The faceless man rushed toward him on hands and knees, panting through an emergent mouth.
+The faceless one rushed toward him on hands and knees, panting through an emergent mouth.
 Off to Damien’s side lay his wool satchel, in its dashed contents Sara’s Winter Solstice gift.
-He grasped for Helsar as the creature rose.
+He grasped for Helsar as the creature rose, salivating.

 Somewhere, a horse whinnied.